jacques/docs.npmjs.com/content/troubleshooting/try-the-latest-stable-version-of-npm.md

 npm install -g npm@latest
 ```

-Or upgrade to the most recent LTS release:
+Or upgrade to the most recent release:
 ```
-npm install -g npm@lts
+npm install -g npm@next
 ```

-### Upgrading on Windows
+## Upgrading on Windows
 _Microsoft wrote a small command line tool to automate the steps below.
 [You can go and download it here](https://github.com/felixrieseberg/npm-windows-upgrade) - or stick with the manual path outlined below._

 ___